makrai/notes/pustejovsky95-generative-lex.md

   * eg lexical semantics, compositional semantics, discourse structure, temporal structure
-  * individual sources of semantic knowledge compute local inferences with a high degree of certainty
-    * (cf. Hobbs et al., 1986, and Charniak and Goldman, 1988)
+  * individual sources of semantic knowledge compute local inferences with a high degree of certainty (Hobbs+ 1986, Charniak and Goldman, 1988)
   * semantic interpretation proceeds in a principled fashion, always aware of
     * what the source of a particular inference is, and
     * what the certainty of its value is